 Biblical interpretation is continuing to evolve with the expansion of the University system in the US after World War II.
 With the GI Bill came a vast expansion of the community college and university system, with a demand for thousands of PhD’s in all fields, biblical studies included.
 Many colleges today are independent of the church, and indeed often these biblical studies are often non-denominational.
 The sixties saw ever more radical interpretations under the guise of liberation theology and feminist studies.
 Publish or perish, in academia there is no salvation in preserving tradition.
 When writing papers to publish, innovation is preferred over orthodoxy.

 Concurrent with these trends is the effect of television on all aspects of our culture, distrust of authority from the Sixties, and the growing competition between the growing influence of a fundamentalist mindset in our religious communities and a totally agnostic and hedonistic mindset in our culture in general.

 Luke Timothy Johnson, The Real Jesus (New York, HarperCollins Publishing: 1997), 5-14.

 Phillip Cary, The History of Christian Theology, Lecture Nineteen, Luther and Protestant Theology, The Teaching Company, 2008.

 The Book of Concord, The Confessions of the Evangelical Lutheran Church, translated and edited by Theodore G Tappert (and Jaroslav Pelikan) (Fortress Press, Philadelphia: 1959).
-If you study the Book of Concord, containing the Ausburg Confession and the Apology of the Ausburg Confession penned by Philip Melancthon, there is no mention of the invalidity of the patristic teachings.
+If you study the Book of Concord, containing the Augsburg Confession and the Apology of the Augsburg Confession penned by Philip Melancthon, there is no mention of the invalidity of the patristic teachings.
 Indeed, often references to the Church Fathers are used to support various Lutheran positions.

 Johnson, The Real Jesus, 69.